-Deferred work orders will be recorded in a Deferred Maintenance list by the Executive Director, after review/consultation with the Director of Maintenance.
-When our budget permits it, the necessary work will be completed.
+Deferred work orders will be closed out and moved to the Deferred Maintenance Module.
+When our budget permits the necessary work will be completed.
 Deferred Maintenance would be used in the following situations:

 1. Inspections

 Anything noticed during inspection that can wait until unit is vacant.
 Example: Carpet replacement and counter top replacement.